paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 ````

 The advantages of Event Tree Analysis are the visualization of the chain of events following an initiating event and the visualization of barriers and their sequence of activation.
 Event Tree Analysis therefore provides a good basis to evaluate the need for improved procedures and mitigations means in the system.
 On the other hand, Event Tree Analysis has several limitations:
 - Only one initiating event can be considered in each analysis.
-The ETA is not well suited for the consideration of common cause failures in quantitative analysis.
+The {term}`ETA` is not well suited for the consideration of common cause failures in quantitative analysis.
 - Subtle system dependencies can be easily overlooked and the Event Tree does not show acts of omission.
 - Furthermore, there is no standard for the graphical representation of the Event Tree.